drunkpotatoes/Pacman/README.md

 ### Client-Server SETUP:

+Client Request a Connection.

-Client: RQ - Request Connection
+Client: RQ

 If the server is full it sends a welcome message, otherwise, sends a wait message.
 Client will wait 10 seconds and re-attempt connection.